Search results

 }

 10. Open the Program.cs file.
-These lines of code configure a permissive CORS policy allowing requests from any origin, HTTP method, and headers.
-It’s crucial to consider security implications and adapt the policy to meet application requirements.
-Ensure the Newtonsoft.Json namespaces in the Program.cs
+These lines of code configure a permissive CORS policy that allows requests from any origin, HTTP method, and headers.
+It is crucial to consider the security implications and adapt the policy to meet the application requirements.
+Make sure to ensure the Newtonsoft.Json namespaces in the Program.cs files.

 app.UseCors(corsPolicyBuilder => corsPolicyBuilder